Friday, November 28, 2014

 3. Hope for a rational system of financing campaigns.
 We cannot have a common life when most of us are priced out of the political dialogue.
 I'm all for the freedom of expression, but this is ridiculous.
 In a billion dollar campaign centered on Super PACs there is no way the common voice gets heard.
 A lot of the money is spent by groups whose true identities are unknown even as they spend millions on last-minute ads and phone calls (Confessore and Willis; see also Hudak and Wallack) The average House member raised $2.6 million for the 2014 election, occupying up to 70 percent of their time this year (Schanzer and Sullivan).
 The Republican advantage this year may be a product of the political climate, not some inherent advantage, but the problem is not that Democrats don't have enough money.
 The problem is that the vast majority of us who aren't mega-donors have lost our voice, and our participation is being manipulated.
 In all the screeching about "Millionaire Rod Blum" and Bruce Braley-the-trial-lawyer-who-doesn't-care-about-terrorism, where are the constructive solutions?
 Is anyone talking about making the poor less poor?

-Reeves of Brookings notes, "In private, at least, many Republicans are as troubled by Democrats by the relative weakness of middle class earnings and incomes" and "political possession of both Houses may increase the pressure to deliver some reforms in response to the growing anxiety on all sides about the economic health of the American middle class."
+Reeves of Brookings notes, "In private, at least, many Republicans are as troubled as Democrats by the relative weakness of middle class earnings and incomes" and "political possession of both Houses may increase the pressure to deliver some reforms in response to the growing anxiety on all sides about the economic health of the American middle class."
 But that's not what Republicans were selling, and that's not what their voters bought.
 So it's hard to imagine progress being made on that front, or on climate change, or on immigration, while Republicans are the ones doing the end zone dance of joy and feasting their eyes on the White House.
 It is unlikely, too, given past experience, that they'll be able to do much harm, either.
 But can Democrats plausibly claim that keeping their Senate majority would have led to better outcomes?
 Sure, they don't have the Republicans' wackier delusions, but where is the roadmap to a better future?
 President Obama has something of a roadmap, at least domestically, but many Democrats are too busy pretending they don't know him to own it or anything else (Capehart).

 I am humbled by the number of my students who immersed themselves in this year's campaigns, on both sides of the partisan-ideological divide.
 I hope they found the experience rewarding.
 But I think as long as national politics features a ton of money and a paucity of policy solutions we are a long way from having politics that is worthy of their passion.